- Explore Marrakech's history, architecture, and food

 Be sure to head to the ramparts in the evening to catch the sun setting over the Atlantic Ocean.
 Your specialist will be available to you should you need transportation, guidance, or suggestions.

-Day 9: Transfer to Marrakech Airport
+Day 9: Return to Marrakech, Depart

 This morning after breakfast, depending on your flight schedule, you may be able to enjoy one last stroll by the sea and explore more of Essaouira before transferring to the Marrakech Airport in time for your departing flight.